MikiP98/HumilityAFM/README.md

 - Add floor and ceiling variants of the cabinets
 - Redo the window capture screenshots or at least crop the window app bar
 - Rethink the README structure
+- Add the ability to rotate items displayed in the cabinets
+- Rethink cabinet opening, item insertion and removal, and such to allow for the above

 <br>